django-fluent/django-fluent-blogs/README.rst

 Applications:

-* Comments based on django.contrib.comments_ (can be styled via django-fluent-comments_ for example)
+* Comments based on django.contrib.comments_
-* Categories integrated with django-categories_
+* Categories based on django-categories_
-* *Optional* tagging with django-taggit_ and optionally django-taggit-autocomplete-modified_
+* *Optional* integration with django-taggit_ and django-taggit-autocomplete-modified_ for tag support
+* *Optional* integration with django-fluent-comments_ for Ajax-based comments
 * *Optional* integration with django-fluent-pages_
 * *Optional* integration with django.contrib.sitemaps_